-However, if your bank returns a direct debit payment or an unpaid cheque an administration fee will be debited to your account and the facility may be withdrawn if missed payments are not covered.
-Payment will then need to be met as per the terms of your Lease/TP1.
+Please note: if your bank returns a direct debit payment or an unpaid cheque an administration fee will be debited to your account and the facility may be withdrawn if missed payments are not covered.
+Payment will then need to be met according to the terms of your lease/TP1.

 What time are Kingston offices open?

-Our offices are open Monday to Friday between 8:45am and 5.00pm.
-We also operate an emergency out-of-hours service after 5.00pm and at weekends.
-This service is for urgent communal repairs and health & safety issues only.
+Our offices are open Monday to Friday between 8.45am and 5.00pm.
+We also have an emergency out-of-hours service that runs after 5.00pm and on weekends.
+This service is for urgent communal repairs and health and safety issues only.

 Why do I pay a service charge?

-This is to cover the provision of services which are detailed in the terms of the Lease.
+This is to cover the cost of services that are in the terms of your lease.
 This can include window cleaning, gardening, communal electricity, minor repairs, buildings insurance, agent management and accountancy fees.
-For a more detailed explanation, please refer to your annual service charge budget which is issued each year by your Property Manager.
+For a more detailed explanation, please refer to your annual service charge budget, which is issued each year by your Property Manager.

 Why do I pay ground rent?

-Leaseholders may be obliged under the terms of their Lease to pay ground rent to the Freehold owner of their property.
-Ground rent is sometimes collected on behalf of the freeholder by Kingston and is separate to any other charges which are used for the management of your development.
+Leaseholders may need to pay ground rent to the freehold owner of their property depending on the terms of their lease.
+Ground rent is sometimes collected on behalf of the freeholder by Kingston and is separate to any other charges that are used for the management of your development.

 How do I change my correspondence/billing address?

-If you are changing your correspondence address, please contact us in writing so we can amend our records.
-If we are not notified of your address change we will not be able to send your service charge invoices to the correct address or inform you of important issues at your development.
+If you’re changing your correspondence/billing address, please contact us in writing so we can amend our records.
+If you don’t tell us you’ve changed your address, we won’t be able to send your service charge invoices to the correct address or let you know of any important issues at your development.

-What happens if I withhold service charge and ground rent payments?
+What happens if I don’t pay service charge and ground rent?

-If you do not pay charges on time which are allocated to you under the terms of your lease we will need to take steps to legally recover the outstanding debt.
-If you have a query or payment difficulties, please contact us at the earliest opportunity.
+If you don’t pay charges on time, which are allocated to you under the terms of your lease, we’ll need to take steps to legally recover the outstanding debt.
+If you have a query or payment difficulties, please contact us (link to contact page) as soon as possible.

-Why do I pay building insurance in my charges?
+Why do I pay buildings insurance in my charges?

-Under the terms of your lease you are usually responsible for contributing to the cost of the Buildings Insurance.
-Please note that if buildings insurance is paid through the service charge you do not need to arrange separate buildings insurance yourself.
-However, you will still need to arrange separate contents insurance for your property.
+Under the terms of your lease, you’re usually responsible for contributing to the cost of the buildings insurance.
+If buildings insurance is paid through the service charge, you don’t need to arrange separate buildings insurance yourself.
+However, you’ll still need to arrange separate contents insurance for your property.

-To make a claim on your buildings insurance, you will need to contact your buildings insurance provider directly.
-If you are unsure as to who provides your Buildings Insurance Policy, please contact us.
+To make a claim on your buildings insurance, you’ll need to contact your buildings insurance provider directly.
+If you’re not sure who provides your buildings insurance policy, please contact us.

 Why do I pay a reserve/sinking fund contribution?

 The service charge budget is primarily for the day-to-day costs of managing your property.
-However, a reserve or sinking fund contribution is usually made each year to steadily build up a fund for future works.
-The reserve or sinking fund is used to fund unexpected costs or major works.
-The costs of major works will need to be apportioned and charged as a separate additional item if there are not enough funds available.
+However, a reserve or sinking fund contribution is usually made each year to steadily build up a fund for future, unexpected or major works.
+The costs of major works will need to be shared out and charged as a separate, additional item if there aren’t enough funds available.

 How do I arrange for the removal of bulky refuse?

-You should always contact your Local Authority.
-Kingston cannot do this for residents.
-Items reported to Kingston will require a contractor and will be chargeable items through the service charge.
-Costs can be passed back to individuals if they do not make their own arrangements.
+Unfortunately, Kingston cannot do this and you should always contact your local authority.
+Items reported by Kingston require a contractor and will be billed through the service charge.
+Costs can be passed back to individuals if they don’t make their own arrangements.

 Where is my allocated parking bay?

-Please refer to the plan that was provided to you with your lease when you purchased your property.
-If you do not have a copy, please contact us and we may be able to provide a copy.
-If not, you will need to refer back to the developer.
+You’ll find your allocated parking bay in the plan, which was given to you alongside your lease when you purchased your property.
+If you don’t have a copy, please contact us and we may be able to provide a copy.
+If not, you’ll need to refer back to the developer of your property.

 How do I report problems of noise/nuisance caused by other residents?